quipucords/quipucords/docs/source/working_with_sources.rst

 .. _network:
 Creating a Network Source
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-**IMPORTANT:** For a network scan, Quipucords must use the credentials to run some commands with sudo access.
+**IMPORTANT:** For a network scan, Quipucords must use the credentials to run some commands with elevated privileges.
+This access is provided by the use of sudo or similar commands.
 For more information about this requirement, see `Commands Used in Scans of Remote Network Assets <commands.html>`_

 To create a network source, use the following steps: